 Blinds: Before cards are dealt, this is the forced bet that players need to make before a new hand.
 This type of bet ensures that there’s money in the pot.

-Bluff: Having a weaker hand than your opponents, yet calling and betting against them.
+Bluff: This is among the most popularly-used betting terms in Texas Hold’em, and poker in general.
+When you have a weaker hand than your opponents, yet call and bet against them.
 This is to get your opponent to fold by raising or placing another bet.

 Boat: A full house.